-Given the recent string of terror attacks from London Bridge to the French Riviera to New York City, you may be wondering where it’s safe to travel.
+Given the past few years’ string of terror attacks from London Bridge to the French Riviera to New York City, you may be wondering where it’s safe to travel.
 You’re ready to go somewhere—you know the 7 Keys to Traveling Without Fear Despite Terrorist Attacks and the 5 Reasons Not to Panic About the Worldwide Travel Alert—but where?
 As you weigh your options, here are 5 common misperceptions not to fall prey to:

 Mistake #1: Assuming you’re safer in the United States

 By staying home, you don’t eliminate risk.
 You simply exchange one set of risks for another.
 Most of the cities we live in are statistically more dangerous than most of the places we visit overseas.
 If you think Europe is dicey, consider that from 2000 to 2014, there were 23 mass shootings in Europe, with 203 deaths; compare that with 133 mass shootings in the U.S., leaving 487 dead, during that same period.
 In fact, the United States leads the world in mass shootings.
 As for terrorism, from 2001 to 2013, the number of people killed in the U.S. because of domestic acts of terrorism was 3,030; the number of U.S. citizens killed overseas by terrorism during that same time period was 350.

 Mistake #2: Thinking the most dangerous places to go are where the most recent terrorist attacks have occurred